Arizona food manager license and insurance requirements

 Arizona employees can complete the process online or in person in counties requiring food manager certification.

-Depending on county mandates, employees may need to complete food safety training and pass the certification exam.
-Training courses cover a number of topics related to proper food handling, such as:7
+Depending on county mandates, restaurant or food service employees may need to complete food safety training and pass the certification exam.
+Training courses cover several topics related to proper food handling, such as:

 • Food hazards